JakkinStewart/pythonSockets/pySocketIntro.md

  - AF_RDS (which stands for Reliable Datagram Sockets (RDS)), is a protocol for delivering datagrams.
 (Rather reliably, it seems.)

 As a note, there are also PF_* prefixes.
-AF stands for "Address Family" and PF stands for "Protocol Family".
+AF standing for "Address Family" and PF standing for "Protocol Family".